chihtu/ccssmath/README.md

 ## Text files
   + `cccssmath.tsv` - entire file is searchable on GitHub
+    + Tab-separated values (TSV) text file
+    + `cccssmath.txt` - backwards-compatible equivalent of `cccssmath.tsv`
   + `cccssmath-withid.tsv` - adds `ID` column to `cccssmath.tsv`
     + Useful for cross-referncing between standards
     + Useful for differentiating between very similar standards
-    + Useful for keeping track of all 509 math standards (like on flashcards)
+    + Useful for keeping track of all 517 math standards (like on flashcards)
     + Sorting the numbers is easier than "K-12 sorting" the keys
+    + `cccssmath-withid.txt` - backwards-compatible equivalent of `cccssmath-withid.tsv`

 ## Workbooks
   + `cccssmath.xlsx` - Microsoft Excel spreadsheet